SERVAIS URTEXT SERIES

 Servais and Grégoir - 1re Duo brillant sur un Thème de Donizetti (Urtext Edition)

-Perhaps the most famous example of the cello–piano opera fantasy genre today is the Grand Duo Concertant sur des thèmes de Robert le Diable by Frédéric Chopin and Auguste Franchomme.
-However, one of the finest examples in this genre is the Duo brillant sur un Thème de Donizetti, composed by Joseph Grégoir and François Servais.
-In this work, both the piano and cello parts are of equal importance and engage in a rich musical dialogue, perhaps more reminiscent of a late Beethoven or Mendelssohn sonata.
-The cello writing is highly virtuosic, in the spirit of Servais’s most challenging fantasies such as Souvenir de Spa and Carnaval de Venise.
-To aid less advanced performers, Servais provided ossia passages in a few of the most difficult spots, all of which are included in this edition.
+Perhaps the best-known cello-and-piano opera fantasy today is Chopin and Franchomme’s Grand Duo Concertant sur des thèmes de Robert le Diable.
+Another outstanding example of the genre is the Duo brillant sur un Thème de Donizetti, composed by Joseph Grégoir and François Servais.
+In this work, the piano and cello are equal partners, engaging in a rich musical dialogue that at times suggests the world of late Beethoven or Mendelssohn sonatas.

 Servais and Grégoir - Fra Diavolo, 2me Grand Duo Brillant (Urtext edition)